Decision-Making Anxiety? Anxiety Therapist Shares 5 Steps to Make Decisions Easier

 The goal here is to make a choice, out of what is in your best interest, rather than to acquiesce to internal fear, guilt, anxiety, or judgment.
 Making a choice from this place offers empowerment rather than being a slave to guilt and anxiety.

 If I hadn’t taken the time to explore my inner world and parts, I would have acted out of guilt and spent time with the family out of obligation.
 Instead, after going inside and validating the parts of me that wanted to do different things, I made a decision from an empowered place.
-I did in fact choose to spend time with my family, but the choice was because I decided that was more important at the time.
+I did, in fact, choose to spend time with my family, but the choice was because I decided that was more important at the time.

 5. Be Kind to Yourself